half-measures/greenlight/readme.md

 can use website PGTUNE to fine tune the config file on the fly
 ## below is a required export forthe DSN to work
-storing as a ENV variable in the machine itsef.
-Docker may not liek this export GREENLIGHT_DB_DSN='postgres://greenlight:pa55word@localhost/greenlight'
+storing as a ENV variable in the machine itsef for testing. export GREENLIGHT_DB_DSN='postgres://greenlight:pa55word@localhost/greenlight'

  root =